Unsupervised Log Anomaly Detection with Few Unique Tokens: Acknowledgement

-We acknowledge DESY (Hamburg, Germany), a member of the Helmholtz Association HGF, for its support in providing resources and infrastructure.
-Furthermore, we would like to thank all colleagues of the MCS and MSK groups as well as the EuXFEL team and management for their contributions to this work and help in preparing this paper.
+The authors wish to acknowledge DESY (Hamburg, Germany), a member of the Helmholtz Association (HGF), for providing the vital resources and infrastructure that supported this study.
+We are also very grateful to our colleagues in the MCS and MSK groups, the EuXFEL team, and EuXFEL management for their valuable contributions to this research and their help in preparing this paper.

+An Grammarly and Gemini AI-powered language tool was employed to enhance the manuscript's grammar and clarity, without being used for text generation.